IanFletcher1Spatial/strigo-lab-exercises/4-perform-a-spatial-filter-and-modify-attributes/exercise.md

 ![SpatialFilter.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7X&feoid=00N30000006n8wU&refid=0EM4Q0000028b3g)\

 #### 3\.
 Run the Workspace and Inspect the SpatialFilter
-If you have time, run the workspace once more and inspect the Passed output port on the SpatialFilter by clicking the green magnifying glass.\
+Run the workspace once more and inspect the Passed output port on the SpatialFilter by clicking the green magnifying glass.\
-You should have 6,722 points output and should be in roughly the same shape as when we viewed the water_service_area in a [previous article](https://community.safe.com/s/article/getting-started-with-fme-desktop-view-data).\
+You should have 6,722 points output and should be in roughly the same shape as when we viewed the water_service_area in exercise 2.\
 ![SpatialFilterOutput.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7X&feoid=00N30000006n8wU&refid=0EM4Q0000028b3q)

 #### 4\.
 Clean Up Attributes with an AttributeManager